On a noncommutative Iwasawa main conjecture for varieties over finite fields: The K -Theory of Adic Rings

 \emph{Waldhausen exact functors} are functors that respect the additional structure of a Waldhausen category.
 Each such functor $F\colon \cat{W}\mto \cat{W}'$ induces a continuous map between the associated topological spaces and hence, a homomorphism

-We refer to \cite{ThTr:HAKTS+DC} for more thorough introduction to the topic.
+We refer to \cite{ThTr:HAKTS+DC} for a more thorough introduction to the topic.

-\begin{defn} Let $R$ be any ring.
-A complex $\cmplx{M}$ of left $R$-modules is called \emph{strictly perfect} if it is strictly bounded and for every $n$, the module $M^n$ is finitely generated and projective.
+Let $R$ be any ring.
+Recall that a complex $\cmplx{M}$ of left $R$-modules is called \emph{strictly bounded} if there exists a number $k$ such that $M^n=0$ for $n<-k$ and for $n>k$.
+The complex $\cmplx{M}$ is called \emph{strictly perfect} if it is strictly bounded and for every $n$, the module $M^n$ is finitely generated and projective.
 The complex $\cmplx{M}$ is called \emph{perfect} if it quasi-isomorphic to a strictly perfect complex in the category of all complexes of left $R$-modules.
-We let $\cat{SP}(R)$ denote the Waldhausen category of strictly perfect complexes, $\cat{P}(R)$ the Waldhausen category of perfect complexes, with quasi-isomorphisms as weak equivalences and injective complex morphisms as cofibrations. \end{defn}